livz/livz.github.io/_posts/2017-09-01-Investigating-a-Hardware-Keylogger.md

 ## Context
-While going through some old folders I found source code and other files related to a previous incident involving a hardware keylogger (I'll use the term _HKL_ in the rest of the post since the model of the device is not really relevant here) for which I was doing the forensic analysis.
+While going through some old folders I found source code and other files related to a previous incident involving a hardware keylogger (_I'll use the term **HKL** for the rest of the post since the model of the device is not relevant here_) for which I was doing the forensic analysis.
 Since I have some spare time and because I was suspecting a few possible issues with the HKL, I decided now it's the time to dig a bit deeper.